vaibhav21148/IntelliRec_SoC/README.md

 - Used only userId, movieId, and rating for collaborative filtering.
 - Data is split per user into training and test sets.
 <hr>
-⚠️ Note : I have not yet not finished with my week 4 as i am still stuck between k-nn model and liogistic regression  model
-- Trying to figure out !!

 ## Week 5

 ### ✅Goals
--[x]   Developed hybrid recommendation model.
+- [x]   Developed hybrid recommendation model.
--[x]  Addressed cold-start problem.
+- [x]  Addressed cold-start problem.
--[x]  Created visualizations of embeddings.
+- [x]  Created visualizations of embeddings.

 ### What I Learned
 - Explored the concept of hybrid recommender systems by combining content-based and collaborative filtering.